eliasbenb/PlexAniBridge/docs/recovery/disaster-recovery.md

 !!! warning

-    Backups are automatically deleted after 7 days (rolling retention).
-If you need to keep a snapshot longer, save it in a safe location.
+    Backups are kept for 30 days by default.
+Adjust [BACKUP_RETENTION_DAYS](../configuration.md#backup_retention_days) if you need a longer retention window.

 ### Viewing & Restoring Backups in the Web UI